uib/iam-scim/README.md

 Describe what kind of account this is.
 The value is "primary" for the primary account of a person.
-There can only be a single primary account.
+Each person can only have a single primary account.

 The value is "admin" for accounts to be used for privileged access and other administrative puposes.